henryw374/time-literals/README.md

 (clojure.edn/read-string {:readers time-literals.read-write/tags} "#time/date \"2011-01-01\"")
 ```

-Using clojure.core/read-string, you'd need to `eval` after the call to read-string

 ## Alternatives

 If you only need `Instant` from java.time/jsr-310, you could just rebind the tag readers and printer fns for `#inst`